gadgetman4u/find-and-connect-iOS/README.md

 ## 📝 Update Log

+### 📅 February 20, 2025
+- Added username to **heardSet**
+- Changed RSSI value for more accurate encounter detection
+- Integrating encounter script into Swift

 ### 📅 February 18, 2025
 - Completed **heardSet** functionality.
 - Encountered bugs where **heardSet** works on one phone but not another.